 The 5 Koshas: Pranamaya KoshaFree 5-Part Mini-Series with Podcast Audio and a Printable PDF

-Welcome to week 2 of 5 in our koshas mini-series.
+Welcome to part 2 of 5 in our koshas mini-series.

 To receive the 5 Koshas booklet – enter your name and email.

 The five Koshas consist of:

 - Annamaya Kosha – Episode 23

 The second layer in the Kosha model is the Pranamaya Kosha.

 It is in the more measurable and modifiable realm, similar to the Annamaya Kosha.
 This layer governs the energetic (or subtle) body, the breath and the movement of the physical body.
 The pranamaya kosha is composed of prana.
 Prana is the life force energy (also known as chi in Chinese medicine).

 The pranamaya kosha can also be defined as the life force energy (prana) within the annamaya kosha.
 It is said to be located at the third eye, head and chest.
 Because it is also related to the aura, it is not simply contained within the physical body – because our aura expands out beyond the body.